 - H – Hypothyroidism

 Macrocytic anaemia can be megaloblastic or normoblastic.
-Megaloblastic anaemia is the result of impaired DNA synthesis preventing the cell from dividing normally.
-Rather than dividing it keeps growing into a larger, abnormal cell.
-This is caused by a vitamin deficiency.
+Megaloblastic anaemia results from impaired DNA synthesis, preventing the cells from dividing normally.
+Rather than dividing, they grow into large, abnormal cells.

 Megaloblastic anaemia is caused by: